Public Profile

 Deutsche Pfandbriefbank's reported carbon emissions

 In 2023, Deutsche Pfandbriefbank reported total carbon emissions of approximately 959,000 kg CO2e.
 This figure includes 374,000 kg CO2e from Scope 1 emissions, primarily from mobile combustion, and 8,000 kg CO2e from Scope 2 emissions, with the majority being from purchased electricity.
-Notably, Scope 3 emissions, which encompass business travel, accounted for about 639,000 kg CO2e.
-Comparatively, in 2022, the bank's total emissions were approximately 723,000 kg CO2e, with Scope 1 emissions remaining consistent at 374,000 kg CO2e, while Scope 2 emissions were slightly higher at 9,000 kg CO2e.
-Scope 3 emissions also saw an increase to about 330,000 kg CO2e.
-From 2021, when total emissions were reported at approximately 468,000 kg CO2e, there has been a significant increase in emissions over the years, particularly in Scope 3, which rose from 63,000 kg CO2e in 2021 to 639,000 kg CO2e in 2023.
-Despite these figures, Deutsche Pfandbriefbank has not publicly committed to specific reduction targets or initiatives, indicating a potential area for future focus in their climate strategy.
-The bank's emissions data reflects a growing trend in carbon output, particularly in business travel, which may necessitate a reassessment of their environmental commitments moving forward.
+Notably, Scope 3 emissions, which encompass business travel, accounted for a significant 639,000 kg CO2e.
+Comparatively, in 2022, the bank's total emissions were about 723,000 kg CO2e, with Scope 1 emissions remaining consistent at 374,000 kg CO2e, while Scope 2 emissions were slightly higher at 9,000 kg CO2e.
+Scope 3 emissions also increased to 330,000 kg CO2e.
+From 2021 to 2023, Deutsche Pfandbriefbank has shown a notable increase in total emissions, rising from approximately 468,000 kg CO2e in 2021 and 557,000 kg CO2e in 2020.
+The bank has not disclosed any specific reduction targets or initiatives under the Science Based Targets initiative (SBTi) or other climate pledges, indicating a potential area for future commitment.
+Overall, Deutsche Pfandbriefbank's emissions profile highlights the significant impact of business travel on their carbon footprint, emphasising the need for strategic initiatives to address Scope 3 emissions in particular.

 Unlock detailed emissions data